Not to be confused with "vaults", pregenerated features of the dungeon.

 The Vaults are a sprawling compound made up of wide hallways and small chambers of various shapes and sizes, most of which are separated by doors.
-The entirety of this branch is made of undiggable material; stone, metal, and green crystal walls, only the most powerful Earth Magic specialists or Lugonu followers can expect to alter the floor plan much.
+The entirety of this branch is made of undiggable material; stone, metal, and crystal walls, only the most powerful Earth Magic specialists or sufficiently pious followers of Lugonu can expect to alter the floor plan much.
 Because the arrangement of rooms can be extremely convoluted, it's easy to get cut off from the stairway back up if you aren't careful; try to clear rooms methodically to avoid enemies you missed showing up when you're already half dead.